-Listeners tell us this is our most helpful tip ever.
-Salespeople at large shows often don’t know a lot about the rigs and many times are temporarily hired to work for the show.
+Listeners repeatedly tell us this is our most helpful tip ever.
+Salespeople at large RV shows often don’t know much about the rigs and many times are temporarily hired to work just for the show.
 They are looking to make a sale, not educate you about a product.
 Manufacturer’s reps, however, usually know the rigs inside and out.
 They fly into the shows to support the dealers and answer customer questions.
 How do you know the difference between a salesperson and a rep?
-Look for the folks wearing a shirt that has the name of the manufacturer, not the dealer.
+Look for the folks wearing a shirt that has the name of the manufacturer, not the name of the dealer.

 Attend the seminars.

 Some people think they are too cool to sit in the seminars at an RV show.
 Other folks think they know everything from researching online.
-We know that RV seminars can be a wealth of information, sometimes presented by the biggest experts in the business, like our friend Mark Polk.
+We know that RV seminars can be a wealth of information, sometimes presented by the biggest experts in the business, like our friends from RVSEF.

-If you are ready to buy, an RV show is a great place to do it.
+If you are ready to buy, an RV show shopping is a great place to start.
 However, it can also be a place where people make impulsive decisions with a big-ticket item.
 If you hadn’t even researched the difference between a travel trailer and a fifth wheel, you may not want to make an impulse decision.

 There are definitely exceptions to this rule, so don’t blame us if you can’t get show pricing a month later.
-Sometimes the manufacturer is offering show incentives or the dealer is unloading last years inventory.
-However, for the most part, if you go back to that dealer later on and ask for the pricing you saw at the show, it’s very likely they can make that happen.
+Sometimes the manufacturer is offering show incentives or the dealer is unloading last year’s inventory.
+However, for the most part, if you go back to that dealer later on and ask for the pricing you saw at the show, it’s possible they can make that happen.

 It’s also important to know the type of shopper you are at the RV show.
 We have great tips for making the most out of your visit no matter where you are in your RV journey.
 We break it down into three main categories.